joenoon/ios-sdk/README.md

 [![Pod Platform](http://img.shields.io/cocoapods/p/YesGraph-iOS-SDK.svg?style=flat)](http://cocoadocs.org/docsets/YesGraph-iOS-SDK/)
 [![Pod License](http://img.shields.io/cocoapods/l/YesGraph-iOS-SDK.svg?style=flat)](http://opensource.org/licenses/MIT)

-This is an iOS SDK for YesGraph's API.
-It helps wrap calls into our social graph analysis API.
-Find more information on [yesgraph.com](https://www.yesgraph.com)

-The next version of the SDK will also provide a drop-in user facing invite flow.
+YesGraph iOS SDK is a sharing iOS SDK that integrates with YesGraph.
+It presents user with a share sheet that can be used to share a message to user's friends to multiple sources, such as: Facebook, Twitter or user's contact book.
 [Read more about that on our blog.](http://blog.yesgraph.com/perfect-share-flow/)

+Find detailed documentation about YesGraph on [yesgraph.com](https://docs.yesgraph.com)

 ## Requirements

-The SDK is compatible with iOS apps with **Minimum Deployment Target** iOS 8 and above.
-It requires Xcode 7.x and  iOS 9 SDK to build the source.
+The SDK is compatible with iOS apps with iOS 8 and above.
+It requires Xcode 7.x and iOS 9.x SDK to build the source.

 ## Integration

 The easiest way to integrate is with CocoaPods.
 Add the following Pod to your **Podfile**:

 ```
+pod 'YesGraph-iOS-SDK'
 ```

 An alternate way to integrate is using Carthage.
 Add the following link to your **CartFile**: